Home > Citizenship and Residency > Caribbean > Grenada > Caribbean Program Comparison > Grenada vs St Kitts Citizenship by Investment Comparison

 Comparison of Taxes in Grenada vs St Kitts and Nevis

-Though both Caribbean nations are tax-friendly, the key difference between St Kitts vs Grenada taxes is St Kitts and Nevis does not impose an income tax, whereas Grenada tax residents are liable to pay personal income tax on foreign income.
+Though both Caribbean nations are tax-friendly, the key difference between the taxes of St Kitts vs Grenada citizenship is St Kitts and Nevis does not impose an income tax, whereas Grenada tax residents are liable to pay personal income tax on foreign income.

 In terms of corporate taxation, St Kitts remains more favorable, with a 25 percent corporate tax rate versus 28 percent in Grenada.